-- 1. FIRST VIOLATION Loss of recesses as determined by teacher, and further consequences upon teacher discretion.
-A Behavioral Referral Form will be filled out and sent home to be signed and returned. - 2.
-SECOND VIOLATION -Loss of recesses as determined by teacher.
-There will be an action plan filled out and sent home to parents.
-The action plan must be signed and returned before the student is allowed back in school. - 3.
+- 4. FIRST VIOLATION Loss of recesses and other consequences as determined by teacher.
+A Behavioral Referral Form will be filled out and sent home to be signed and returned. - 5.
+SECOND VIOLATION Loss of recesses and other consequences as determined by teacher.
+There will be Behavioral Referral Form filled out and sent home to parents.
+The Behavioral Referral Form must be signed and returned before the student is allowed back in school. - 6.
 THIRD VIOLATION One day suspension from school.
 Parents will be called and must remove the student from school.
 If parents cannot be reached, the school will contact people listed on the emergency card to remove the student.
 Homework must be completed at home and returned when the student returns.